 This day includes my personal highlights in the national park and if you want to extend your stay, I would recommend adding another day exploring these gorges.

 Start out your day with Hancock Gorge and Weano Gorge.
 They are both incredibly stunning and a must if you feel fit enough.
 I absolutely loved both of them.
 Afterward, you should head towards Karijini Eco Retreat which is situated close to Joffrey Gorge, and do one of the hikes there.

 Day 3: Mount Bruce, Hamersley Gorge

 Mount Bruce is located outside of the limits of the national park, so it is best to do it as you leave the national park.
-It is recommended to woke up early if you want to do the summit hike.
+It is recommended to wake up early if you want to do the summit hike.

 If you want to do more after the Mount Bruce hike, you can head to Hamersley Gorge which is approximately 57 km away.

-Accommodation: Tom Price Holiday Park
+Accommodation: Tom Price Tourist Park

-Pin it for later!
+Pin this Karijini National Park guide for later!